-How to access the Net folder on a Mac?
+3 ways to access the Net folder on your Mac

 What is the Net folder?

-An automounter is a reference to the underlying systems macOS puts in place when running a new application or program.
-Or you may have accessed an external hard drive, either via the cloud (iCloud) or a third-party, or plugged in an external hard drive.
+An automounter references the underlying systems macOS puts in place when running a new application or program.
+Or you may have accessed an external hard drive, either via the cloud (iCloud) or a third-party or plugged in an external hard drive.
 In any of those scenarios, macOS uses the special map -hosts to mount the application or external drive.

-As a result, the automounter contacts the relevant third-party or Apple server, it attempts to mount the export, and then temporarily store that in the Net directory.
-That map (-hosts) contains exports from the named server, so that whenever your Mac contacts a third-party server or web-based application it exports and stores that data in the Net folder.
+As a result, the automounter contacts the relevant third-party or Apple server; it attempts to mount the export and temporarily store it in the Net directory.
+That map (-hosts) contains exports from the named server so that whenever your Mac contacts a third-party server or web-based application, it exports and stores that data in the Net folder.

 Most of the time, the data stored is a temporary cache, although some Mac power users have found this to be a shortcut to accessing network drives through the command line (via Terminal).

 Why and how to access the Net folder?